 A number of foreign influence registries only require nonprofit organizations to register.
 Russia's 2012 foreign agents law, for example, initially only covered nonprofits but was later extended through amendments to also include for profit media and other actors.
-Similarly, Hungary's 2017 NGO Transparency Law only required nonprofits to register - the law was later repealed in 2021 after the Court of Justice of the European Union found it violated E.U. law, including provisions of the Charter of Fundamental Rights of the E.U.
-Israel's 2016 NGO disclosure law and the Kyrgyz Republic's 2024 foreign influence registration law also only apply to nonprofits.
-Meanwhile, proposed foreign influence registration requirements in Republika Srpska and Slovakia would similarly only apply to nonprofits.
+Similarly, Hungary's 2017 NGO Transparency Law only required nonprofits to register - the law was later repealed in 2021 after the Court of Justice of the European Union found it violated EU law, including provisions of the Charter of Fundamental Rights of the EU Israel's 2016 NGO disclosure law, Georgia's 2024 Law on Transparency of Foreign Influence, and the Kyrgyz Republic's 2024 foreign influence registration law also only apply to nonprofits.
+Meanwhile, proposed foreign influence registration requirements in Slovakia, Peru, Serbia, and El Salvador would similarly only apply to nonprofits.